The

 story of the resident optimist

-Disclosure: Erin Alpert, MD is now a member of the Junior Board for the official Children of Bellevue Charity.
-This is a volunteer position.
+Disclosure: Erin Alpert, MD is was a member of the Junior Board for the official Children of Bellevue Charity after graduating residency.
+This was a volunteer position.

 As a second year Pediatrics resident, I care for children from birth through their mid to late twenties in New York City’s public and private hospital systems.
 When the first known cases of COVID-19 (“COVID”) arrived in New York in early March, like everyone, I closely followed developments in the news, then soon after began seeing patients with COVID symptoms in practice.
 Early in this crisis, medical providers began preparing for the anticipated increase in hospitalizations by revising PPE best practices and working to increase PPE supply.
 However, it quickly became apparent that the demand for such gear was quickly leading to shortages in supply.